|

 eligible.

-January 15, 2012 (first round) We strongly recommend that
+December 15, 2018 We strongly recommend that

-students apply early, i.e. by the January 15 deadline.
-Students accepted
+students apply by the priority deadline.
+The

 Links Leipzig Info.net